user-a970/python-oop-pricing/00 Getting Started/README.md

 Once pylint is installed,
 set the workspace linter to pylint by opening VSCode's pallette with `Ctrl + Shift + p` and searching for _Python: Select Linter_.
-This is a feature enabled with the [Python Extension](https://code.visualstudio.com/docs/languages/python).
+This is a feature of the [Python Extension](https://code.visualstudio.com/docs/languages/python).
 Choose pylint from the list of available linters.

 ![Select Pylint](../Images/00%20Getting%20Started/select_pylint.png)